 - with larger objects, simply from the effect of their own weight.

-Thermal stress is a type of residual stress.
-It occurs in systems, in which parts with different thermal expansions are joined together such that free thermal expansion is prevented.
+Thermal stress is a type of residual stress that occurs in systems, where parts with different thermal expansions are joined together such that free thermal expansion is prevented.
 It can also occur as a result of non-uniform heating.

-Residual and thermal stresses affect the material similarly to loading stresses.
-They reduce the load-bearing capacity of the material by externally applied forces.
+Residual and thermal stresses affect the material similar to loading stresses.
+They reduce the load-bearing capacity of the material owing to externally applied forces.
 Questions regarding the operational safety of structural parts can therefore only be answered adequately if the residual stresses are known quantitatively and qualitatively.
 The determination of these stresses is only possible with normal practical methods when they are “released” and the degree of resilient relaxation exhibited by the material in the non-stressed state is measured.
-The release of these stresses can take place in different ways, like the hole drilling method or ring core method.
+The release of these stresses can take place in various ways, such as the hole drilling method or ring core method.

 Stress states are subdivided as follows:

-1. Uniaxial stress state: occurs in tension and compression bars only.
+1. Uniaxial stress state: It occurs in tension and compression bars only.

-2. Biaxial or planar stress condition: occurs if the forces producing the stresses occur on two axes that are perpendicular to one another.
-Resolving of the effective directions of the forces into two main axes at 90° to one another is made on theoretical grounds.
+2. Biaxial or planar stress condition: It occurs if the forces producing the stresses occur on two axes that are perpendicular to one another.
+Resolving the effective directions of the forces into two main axes at 90° is done on theoretical grounds.
 The effective directions of different forces acting in the same plane, but at different angles, can be very different.
 However, they can always be resolved into the two main directions.

-Strain measurements are restricted by necessity to the accessible surfaces of the structural parts and consequently they can only give information on the stress state at the component's surface.
+Strain measurements are restricted because of necessity to the accessible surfaces of the structural parts and can consequently only give information about the stress state at the component's surface.

-Whereas uniaxial and planar stress states can be analyzed relatively simply with strain measurement techniques, in particular using strain gauges, three-dimensional stress states present problems since the required measurements along the third axis, i.e. inside the object, are usually not possible.
-However, in a three dimensional body, which is stressed by external forces, the maximum stresses occur at the surface!
-(Exception: Hertz effect problems).
+Whereas uniaxial and planar stress states can be analyzed relatively simply using strain measurement techniques, in particular using strain gauges.
+Three-dimensional stress states present problems since the required measurements along the third axis, i.e., inside the object, are usually not possible to obtain.
+However, in a three-dimensional body, which is stressed by external forces, the maximum stress occurs at the surface!
+(Exception: Hertz effect problems)

 For the designer, who is usually only interested in the maximum stresses, the determination of the stresses at the surface is sufficient.
-The internal processes are of lesser importance.
+The internal processes are of lesser significance.